IRW-News: TRU Precious Metals Corp .: TRU Precious Metals reports further drilling results from the Twilite gold project and is preparing for drilling in the Golden Rose project

 About TRU Precious Metals Corp.

 TRU is a portfolio company of Resurgent Capital Corp.
-(Resurgent), a commercial bank that provides venture capital market and equity finance advisory services.
+(Resurgent), a commercial bank that provides venture capital market advice and equity financing.
 Resurgent works with promising public or private small capitalization companies (micro caps) that are listed on Canadian stock exchanges.
 More information about Resurgent and its portfolio companies is available on Resurgent’s website: https://www.resurgentcapital.ca/.

 For more information about TRU, please contact: